sanjirhabib/benchmark/README.md

 # Benchmark

-Benchmark numbers measured for a bunch of porgramming language implementations.
+Benchmark for C vs 20 other languages.

-#### "So, what did you measure?"
+#### What does it measure?

-- GC performance
+- Memory manager performance
 - string operation
 - hashmap speed.